pretix/pretix-docs/docs/self-hosting/updates.md

 ### Upgrade to 2024.7.0 or newer

 This release includes a migration that changes how sales channels are referred on orders.
 If you have a large database, the migration step of the upgrade might take significantly longer than usual, so plan the update accordingly.

+### Upgrade to 2026.1.0 or newer

+Python 3.10 – 3.13 is now required.
+Python 3.9 is no longer supported and Python 3.14 is not yet supported.